Rmko4/RL-Tabular-Rubikscube/README.md

 _Algorithm_, _Policy_, _# Instances_, _# Episodes_

 **Second Row:** _Xbar_, _SD_
-* _Xbar_: The mean number of turns in an episode, calculated from all episode in all runs
+* _Xbar_: The mean number of turns in all episodes from all instances.
-* _SD_: The standard deviation between the mean number of turns in all episodes of each run.
+* _SD_: The standard deviation between the mean number of turns over all episodes of each instance.

 **Third Row and onwards:** _# actions_
-* _# actions_: The mean number of turns of the Nth-episode within a run, calculated over all runs.
+* _# actions_: The mean number of turns of the Nth-episode in all instances.
 For the third row N = 0.
 For the fourth N = 1 etc.